flexcompute/autophotonicdesign/program.md

 When inspecting `output/preview.png`, verify:

 1. **Structures** — All waveguides and features are visible.
 No missing pieces.
-2. **Connectivity** — Input connects to splitter; splitter connects to outputs.
-Zoom into each junction in the preview.
+2. **Connectivity** — Taper connects to the 1 µm output waveguide.
+Zoom into the junction.
 If a white line or gap is visible between adjacent structures, **stop** — do not simulate until the gap is resolved.
-3. **Source** — Inside the input waveguide, before the device, not in PML.
+3. **Source** — Gaussian beam at x < 0 (outside the facet), centered at (y, z) = (0, 0), not in PML.
-4. **Monitors** — Output mode monitor after the split, not in PML, not overlapping another waveguide.
+4. **Monitors** — Output mode monitor after the taper, inside the 1 µm waveguide, not in PML.
-5. **PML clearance** — No structures besides the I/O waveguides in the PML region.
-Leave ≥ half wavelength between device features and the simulation-domain boundary.
+5. **PML clearance** — Leave ≥ half wavelength between device features and the simulation-domain boundary.
+The Gaussian beam is wide (3.2 µm MFD) — the y and z PML must clear it.
 6. **Domain size** — Large enough for the full device with buffer.

 ---